 We are now offering automatic renewals of any items that can be renewed.
 If an item can be renewed (i.e. if there’s no-one waiting for it, and it hasn’t already been renewed the maximum number of times), then it will automatically be renewed.
 Please be sure to check your library reminder notices for any items coming due, as not all items can be renewed.

 Will I be charged late fees for overdue items?
 What about Link+ items?

 We no longer charge late fees on our materials, and all other libraries in Marin are waiving their late fees during this time.
 Any late fees for Link+ items will also be waived.
-We are in the process of extending due dates for all items until after the library has reopened.
+We are also continuing to extend due dates for all items.

 Can I get a library card online?